 Gain hands-on experience in public policy by working with North Carolinians to address new issues and solve problems facing the state

-Attend the Emerging Issues Forum, an annual gathering of international, national and statewide thought leaders and stakeholders who discuss challenges and opportunities for North Carolina
+Support the development of the Emerging Issues Forum, an annual gathering of international, national and statewide thought leaders and stakeholders who discuss challenges and opportunities for North Carolina

 And more!